Archibald MacLeish: Librarian of Congress

 American Libraries has called MacLeish "one of the 100 most influential figures in librarianship during the 20th century" in the United States.
 MacLeish's career in libraries and public service began, not with an internal desire, but from a combination of the urging of a close friend, Felix Frankfurter, and as MacLeish put it, "The President decided I wanted to be Librarian of Congress."
 Franklin D. Roosevelt's nomination of MacLeish was a controversial and highly political maneuver fraught with several challenges.

 MacLeish sought support from expected places such as the president of Harvard, MacLeish's current place of work, but found none.
 Support from unexpected places, such as M. Llewellyn Raney of the University of Chicago libraries, alleviated the ALA letter-writing campaign against MacLeish's nomination."
 The main Republican argument against MacLeish's nomination from within Congress was that he was a poet and was a "fellow traveler" or sympathetic to communist causes.
 Calling to mind differences with the party he had over the years, MacLeish avowed, "no one would be more shocked to learn I am a Communist than the Communists themselves."
 In Congress, MacLeish's main advocate was Senate Majority Leader Alben Barkley, Democrat from Kentucky.
-With President Roosevelt's support and Senator Barkley's skillful defense in the United States Senate, victory in a roll call vote with 63 senators voting in favor of MacLeish's appointment was achieved.
+With President Roosevelt's support and Senator Barkley's skillful defense in the United States Senate, victory in a roll call vote was achieved, with 63 senators voting in favor of MacLeish's appointment.
 MacLeish was sworn in as Librarian of Congress on July 10, 1939, by the local postmaster at Conway, Massachusetts.

 MacLeish became privy to Roosevelt's views on the library during a private meeting with the President.
 According to Roosevelt, the pay levels were too low and many people would need to be removed.
 Soon afterward, MacLeish joined the retiring Librarian of Congress Herbert Putnam for a luncheon in New York.
 At the meeting, Putnam relayed his intention to continue working at the library, that he would be given the title of librarian emeritus, and that his office would be down the hall from MacLeish's.
 The meeting further crystallized for MacLeish that as Librarian of Congress, he would be "an unpopular newcomer, disturbing the status quo."

 A question from MacLeish's daughter, Mimi, led him to realize, "Nothing is more difficult for the beginning librarian than to discover [in] what profession he was engaged."
 Mimi, his daughter, had inquired about what her daddy was to do all day, "...hand out books?"
 MacLeish created his own job description and set out to learn about how the library was currently organized.
 In October 1944, MacLeish described that he did not set out to reorganize the library, rather "...one problem or another demanded action, and each problem solved led on to another that needed attention."